AhnafNabil/K8s-lab/Lab - Mount configmap as volume/Mount configmap as volume.md

-#  Consuming a ConfigMap as Environment Variables
+#  Mounting a ConfigMap as a Volume

 A ConfigMap in Kubernetes is like a dictionary that stores configuration data, such as environment variables, in key-value pairs.
 It's used to separate configuration from application code, making it easier to manage and update settings without changing the application itself.

-## How does a ConfigMap work?
+## How does mounting a ConfigMap as volume works?

-First, we create a ConfigMap in our cluster.
-We can use a YAML definition file to create it.
-Second, we consume to ConfigMap in our Pods and use its values as environment variables.
+Mounting a ConfigMap as a volume allows the configuration data to be exposed as files within a specified directory in the container's filesystem.
+The key becomes the filename and value becomes the file content.
+This method is particularly useful when you have multiple configuration files or you want to leverage Kubernetes' ability to manage and update configuration files dynamically.

 ![alt text](./images/image.png)

-## Task: Create a configMap and add environment variables
+## Task: Create configmap and mount configmap as volume in pod
 Create a ConfigMap named `db-config` in Kubernetes containing environment variables for database running in a pod named `my-db`.
 The pod uses the `mysql` image.
+We will then mount our configmap as volume in the pod.

 Environment variables to be included:

 - `MYSQL_ROOT_PASSWORD`: `abc123`
 - `MYSQL_USER`: `user1`
 - `MYSQL_PASSWORD`: `user1@mydb`